Brothy beans with radicchio are a must-have in your white beans recipe library. This radicchio recipe is easy to prepare and so delicious!

 - 1 lemon juiced and zested

 - In a bowl, combine the lemon juice, zest, and extra virgin olive oil.
 Add the radicchio and use your hands to massage the marinade into the leaves.
 Season with salt and set aside for 30 minutes.

 - Heat olive oil in a wide pot over medium-high heat.
 Add the onion and cook for 8-10 minutes, stirring regularly, until it is completely softened and beginning to brown.

 - Place garlic in a food processor and pulse until minced.
-Add it to the onion and the crushed red pepper, and cook for 45 seconds until it is fragrant.
+Add it to the onion along with the crushed red pepper and cook for 45 seconds until fragrant.